napcs/exercises_for_hacktoberfest/README.md

 ## The Challenge

 In 2015, I published my book [Exercises for Programmers](http://pragprog.com/titles/bhwb).
 It's a collection of programming practice problems that are designed to take you through the basics of any programming language.
 It's perfect for the beginner, but it's great for experienced coders too.
-For example. you can do each of these exercises while learning Go, Elixir, Ruby, Python, Java, or even iOS or Android development.
+For example, you can do each of these exercises while learning Go, Elixir, Ruby, Python, Java, or even iOS or Android development.

 The following exercises are publicly available as excerpts from the book.